When you want to play outside with your children, you have dozens of parks to choose from around the Champaign-Urbana area

 This southwest Champaign neighborhood park has a play structure and swings for toddlers, a halfcourt basketball court for those a little older (10-foot rim), an area for sand play, and a small pavilion for anyone seeking a little shade nearby to watch all of this unfold.

 This Champaign Park District neighborhood park got a renovation in 2019.
 Featuring interconnected pathways, new playground equipment and some very unique pieces of playground equipment, this definitely qualifies for “hidden gem” in Champaign.

 2310 S. Rising Road

-This huge park is bordered by open fields, making it seem even larger than it is when you visit.
-The park features paved paths and an accessible playground, in addition to tree stumps bordering the park your kids can play on.
+This huge park is bordered by open fields, making it seem even larger than it is.
+The park features paved paths and an accessible playground, in addition to tree stumps your kids can play on.

 3907 Boulder Ridge Dr.